xrdocs/telemetry/_tutorials/telemetry-stack-update-qos-interface-statistics-example.md

 ![dashboard_filters.png]({{site.baseurl}}/images/dashboard_filters.png)

-The dashboard can be displayed for one specific device and one or more interface can be selected for this device.
+The dashboard can be displayed for one specific device and one or more interfaces can be selected for this device.
 The device list and the interface list are queried directly from the database.
 Finally, the direction can be select to have only input or output statistics or both.
 Those variables can be found in the variables panel of the dashboard settings.
 Those settings can be explored to better understand how it has been built.

 ![variables_dashboard_settings.png]({{site.baseurl}}/images/variables_dashboard_settings.png)